projedi/projedi.github.io/_posts/2019-06-09-lua-in-rust-more-parsing.markdown

 Well, it doesn't work, does it?
 As soon as you try to call `recursive_parser`, it'll go into an infinite recursion, because it's body contains an unconditional call to itself.

-Ok, then, let's drop the explicit recursion.
+Ok, let's drop the explicit recursion.
 Fix point combinator incoming:
 {% highlight rust %}
 fn make_recursive_parser<'a, I, T>(
     pf: impl Fn(Box<dyn Parser<I, T> + 'a>) -> Box<dyn Parser<I, T> + 'a> + Clone + 'a,